forrestjgq/lsp/thread/pwpt/pthread1.md

 This book contains a number of examples.
 All are presented as complete programs, and they have been built and tested on Digital UNIX 4.0d and Solaris 2.5.

 All of these programs do something, but many do not do anything of any particular importance.
 The purpose of the examples is to demonstrate thread management and synchronization techniques, which are mere overhead in most real programs.
-They would be less effective at revealing the details if that "overhead" was buried within large programs that "did something."
+They would be less effective at revealing the details if that "overhead" was buried within large programs that "did something".

 Within the book, examples are presented in sections, usually one function at a time.
 The source code is separated from the surrounding text by a header and trailer block which include the file name and, if the example comprises more than one section, a section number and the name of the function.(*Forrest: the first line of commented code block, instead header and trailer, shows this information.*) Each line of the source code has a line number at the left margin.
 Major functional blocks of each section are described in specially formatted paragraphs preceding the source code.
 These paragraphs are marked by line numbers outside the left margin of the paragraph, denoting the line numbers in the source listing to which the paragraph refers.
 Here's an example: